The Sanguine Harvest

 Daghadha is the animals, the trees and the grass.
 In short he is the forest.
 He is father to all creatures of the fey including the mortal elves.
 According to legend Daghadha is the first deity to be worshipped by the elves, it is through his power the elves are granted such long lives and the ability to survive without sleep.
 He is most frequently depicted as a stag, but some orders have more directly worshipped Daghadha as a depiction of a tree such as the Aeon Oak.

-Paladins to Daghadha swear to protect the forest at all costs, the elite guard of the Aeon Oak in Galadmír are composed primariliy of such Paladins, whose weapons burn with green light.
+Paladins to Daghadha swear to protect the forest at all costs, the elite guard of the Aeon Oak in Galadmír are composed primariliy of such Paladins, whose weapons shimmer with emerald energies.